 Little moments of professional humor can always make a shift go faster.

 A common question that people ask me when they find out I’m an EMT is “What’s the worst thing you’ve ever seen?”
 It’s the public safety version of the infamous “Did you kill anyone?” question civilians ask of veterans.
 I don’t understand why people ask this question.
-If I walked up and asked “what’s the most terrible haunting thing you’ve ever seen?” to people I had just met, everyone would think I was a psycho.
+If I walked up and asked “what’s the most terrible haunting thing you’ve ever seen?” to people I had just met, people would think I was a sociopath.
 But for certain professions, this is an acceptable conversation starter.
 I know what they want, some crazy story about a 10-car pileup, or a chemical spill, or anything involving drugs or alcohol.
-I’ve got a few of those, and I give them what they want.
+I’ve got a few of those, and I usually give the crowd what they want.
 Lay people lap that up for some reason.
-I don’t know why someone being really drunk and going to the hospital qualifies as an interesting story, but whatever, give the people what they want.
+I don’t know why someone being really drunk and going to the hospital qualifies as an interesting story, but whatever.
 These things don’t bother me anymore, trauma’s, car accidents, OD’s, death, they don’t get my blood pumping the way they did when I first started.
 The honest answer to the question “what’s the worst thing you’ve ever seen” is despair.
 I don’t talk about it because that’s not what people want to hear, that’s not what they’re interested in.
 What keeps me up at night, what twists knots in my guts is the patient’s I’ve had who have given up.
 They’re alive, but they just don’t care anymore.
 People who are waiting to die.
 That’s the worst thing I’ve ever seen, and I see it regularly.

-In order to protect the privacy of my patients, coworkers, and medical facilities I work with, certain details have been altered or omitted from the anecdotes above.
-This included but is not limited to altering locations, transport times, gender, occupations, medical diagnosis, etc when not important to the story.
-I have ensured there is no PHI (Protected Health Information) appearing anywhere in this post.
-Each patient anecdote while rooted in truth, and having an actual memory and person at its core, has been altered to the point calling it “based on a true story” would be more accurate.
-The privacy of my patients is the utmost importance, and I take it very seriously.
-None of the patients discussed above are identifiable with actual people after the measures I’ve taken.
-Any questions or concerns should be directed to firstname.lastname@example.org.
+In order to protect the privacy of my patients, coworkers, and medical facilities I work with, details have been altered or omitted from the anecdotes above.
+This included but is not limited to locations, transport times, gender, occupations, and diagnoses when not germane to the story.
+I have ensured there is no protected health information appearing anywhere in this post.
+Each anecdote while rooted in truth, and having an actual memory and person at its core, has been altered to the point calling it “based on a true story” would be more accurate.
+Any questions or concerns should be directed to [my first name]@[my last name].net